 If you have questions on SaaS tax in the state of Arizona, please contact Pat Derdenger or Karen Lowell.

-Tags: Tax- Of Counsel
+Tags: Tax- Partner

 With a proven background in resolving business tax disputes, Karen guides clients on sales, use, and property tax matters ...